sacridini/Awesome-Geospatial/README.md

 * [pyCSW](http://pycsw.org/) - Fully implements the OpenGIS Catalogue Service Implementation Specification (Catalogue Service for the Web).
 Initial development started in 2010 (more formally announced in 2011).
 The project is certified OGC Compliant, and is an OGC Reference Implementation.
 * [urbansim](https://github.com/UDST/urbansim) - New version of UrbanSim, a platform for modeling metropolitan real estate markets.
 * [OSMnet](https://github.com/UDST/osmnet) - Tools for the extraction of OpenStreetMap street network data.
+* [rio-hist](https://github.com/mapbox/rio-hist) - Histogram matching plugin for rasterio.
+* [rio-color](https://github.com/mapbox/rio-color) - Color correction plugin for rasterio.
+* [geojson-area](https://github.com/scisco/area) - Calculate the area inside of any GeoJSON geometry.
+This is a port of Mapbox's geojson-area for Python.
+* [Peartree](https://github.com/kuanb/peartree) - Peartree: A library for converting transit data into a directed graph for network analysis.

 ## Java